Ylaaan/YNR/CI-CD/Gitlab/Gitlab-CI/Gitlab_SSH_to_Remote.md

 ## 🕐Before-script🧮

-Add the following `before-script:` block to your job :
+Add the following `before-script:` block to your job:
 ```bash
 before_script:
   ##